Rolling tachyons for separated brane-antibrane systems: Computation of beta-functions

 At the end of the day, the basic difference between those two approaches is the contact term, however the latter is not responsible for restoring marginality, since it cannot cancel the logarithmic divergences that could spoil conformal invariance as we shall see; rather, the actual computation of the possible conformal symmetry-violating terms in the path integral gives zero thanks to the different contributions that cancel among themselves at a given order.
 Nevertheless, the contact term is able, as expected, to cancel the power-like two-tachyon divergences in the perturbative integrals.

-The cleanest way to show that the action~(\ref{eq:action}), with the rolling tachyon perturbation~(\ref{eq:tachprofiledual}) is a boundary CFT is to compute the boundary $\beta$-function for all the boundary couplings involved.
+The cleanest way to show that the action~(\ref{eq:action}), with the rolling tachyon perturbation~(\ref{eq:tachprofiledual}) is a boundary CFT is to compute the boundary $\beta$-functions for all the boundary couplings involved.
 On top of the coupling constants $\lambda^\pm$ for the rolling tachyon perturbations, one needs to introduce in the computation a perturbation corresponding to the separation-changing boundary operator $\sigma^3 \otimes i\partial_u X$.\footnote{To be exact we will have to add it in superspace as $\Gam^+\Gam^- D{\mathbb X}$} The brane-antibrane separation is classically fixed at some value $r$, but still in the quantum theory one has to check that the corresponding beta-function vanishes for any $r$, in other words that it is not 'sourced' by terms in $\lambda^{\pm}$.
+On top of this, more operators need to be considered in the analysis as $|r|$ increases.